Skip to Content

 We can’t end poverty without tackling gender inequality.

 SCIAF is already working in many of the world’s poorest countries to tackle both the causes and consequences of gender inequality.
-We’re working together with men to ensure women and girls are safe, respected and valued and can overcome the structures of injustice that make and keep them poor.
-Our vision is of a world where women are safe and respected and actively involved, alongside men, in shaping and improving their societies.
+We work with both women and men to ensure women and girls are safe, respected and valued and can overcome the structures of injustice that make and keep them poor.

 1.